Center InformationBrittany Depp, MA, CCRP

 - Outpatient Procedures: 560,412

-Washington University draws patients from a nine-state Midwestern area and beyond.
-Its patient pool covers urban, suburban and rural areas and represents a full range of ages and ethnic and socioeconomic parameters.
+Washington University’s patient pool covers urban, suburban and rural areas and represents a full range of ages and ethnic and socioeconomic parameters.
 Within the city of St. Louis, 52 percent of the population is African-American; in the region as a whole, 24 percent of the population is considered diverse.
-St. Louis gains diversity as a major national center for refugee placement; with nearly 85,000 refugees, St. Louis city is second in the nation for the density of new arrivals to native born.
+St. Louis gains diversity as a major national center for refugee placement.
+With nearly 85,000 refugees, St. Louis city is second in the nation for the density of new arrivals to native born.
 To serve patients and their families, Barnes-Jewish Hospital’s Refugee Health and Interpreter Services offers a team of nearly 30 interpreters who provide services through at least 32,000 encounters each year in more than 60 languages.

 Hospitals and Affiliates